lStanev00/basic-to-do-api/README.md

 ### GET /items

-Will return you all in memory items from the todo list in the an ARRAY of
+Will return you all in memory items from the todo list in an ARRAY of

 Objects with structure :